 Wayne Martino, Michael Kehler, & Marcus B. Weaver-Hightower (Eds.).
 The Problem with Boys’ Education: Beyond the Backlash.
 New York, NY: Routledge.
 (2009).
 290 pp. $43.95 (paperback).
 (ISBN 978-1-56023-683-2).

-In addition to traditional peer reviewed articles and Notes from the Field, the MJE / RSEM encourages the submission of editor-reviewed multi-modal forms of representation(s) of various arts-based research.
+The MJE / RSEM encourages the submission of editor-reviewed multi-modal forms of representation(s) of arts-based research.

-These offerings are placed alongside journal articles in a section entitled Artistic and Creative Inquiries (ACI).
-The section offers scholars the opportunity to share their educational research and its processes in shorter pieces (3000 words) of an innovative and engaging format.
+These offerings are placed in a section entitled Artistic and Creative Inquiries (ACI).
+The section offers scholars and practitioners the opportunity to share their educational research and/ or its processes in shorter pieces (3000 words) of an innovative and engaging format.
 Through songs, digital images, recorded videos of dance performances and plays, among others, ACI offer a means of expanding the form and function of arts-based and creative research.

 Submissions should be accompanied by a 120-word description of the art-work and how it connects to research in the field of education.